kovzol/gg-art-doc/README.md

-# gg-art-doc
-GeoGebra Automated Reasoning Tools – A Tutorial
+# GeoGebra Automated Reasoning Tools – A Tutorial

 This repository contains the LaTeX sources for creating the official tutorial for GeoGebra Automated Reasoning Tools.